bigeasy/kibitz/diary.md

 Download here: https://github.com/boot2docker/osx-installer/releases/latest

-You can run Boot2Docker from /Applications, but from the command line:
+You can run Boot2Docker from /Applications, or from the command line:
     `boot2docker init` creates a new virtual machine.
     `boot2docker start` does what it says.
     `boot2docker shellinit` sets and displays default ENV variables.